YinkaOlusola/sentiment-analysis/README.md

 sentiment, spanning multiple demographic and geographic categories - thus increasing their insights and informing future marketing strategies.

-## The Notebook
-The project was done in a Jupyter Notebook.
-The Notebook contains

-- Introduction

-- Importing Packages and Loading Data
+## Exploratory Data Analysis

-- Data Cleaning and Exploratory Data Analysis (EDA): The Data was cleaned and important visualizations about the available data were carried out
+- Data Cleaning and Exploratory Data Analysis (EDA): The Data was cleaned and important visualizations about the available data were carried out.

 - Data Engineering: The text data set was put in a format that can be used in a machine learning algorithm.